andreasthoelke/dotvim/help.md

 TODO some simple maps/commands for 'p' could achieve a basic ranger functionality!?

 ## Using file-paths
-c-x c-f  - works only on paths without space. but now testing :set isfname+=32 . c-w c-f  - to open this path in dirvish. note this does not work with the "% 20" formatting of the whitespace in the second line
+c-i      - autocompeting filepaths only works at the beginning of the line. c-i is prefered as it allows fuzzy-filtering the suggested filenames.
+BTW the autocomplete menu shows the [F] at the end of the item. c-x c-f  - works only on paths without space. but now testing :set isfname+=32 . c-w c-f  - to open this path in dirvish. note this does not work with the "% 20" formatting of the whitespace in the second line
            vis-sel of the path text will also make the 3rd line (with the plain whitepace) work!